 We have created many sustainable based Eco Community and Resort Master Concept Plans (complete with architectural and environmental guidelines) and green buildings for resorts, communities and governments — to sensitively shape growth.
 Our current work with Yukon Hot Springs Resort (formerly Takhini Hot Springs Resort) is based on our "ECOlibrium" design philosphy which is deeply rooted in ecology and community.

-Our work with Seabird Island First Nation and for Manning Park Resort was acknowledged for its stewardship approach.
+Our work for Seabird Island and Manning Park Resort was acknowledged for its stewardship approach.
 The resort is recognized as a “model” for future development in Provincial Parks.
 Manning Park Resort's Loon Lagoon Centre is one of BC's early geo thermally heated Recreation Centres.
 It is also one of the first commercial buildings in British Columbia to incorporate locally harvested “pine beetle” impacted wood.

 Broadway Architects are early practitioners in the growing field of environmental design.
 Since the seventies, we have been at the forefront in several research and ecological based design areas.